shubhamksawant/shubhamksawant/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/shubhamsawant](https://www.linkedin.com/in/shubhamsawant)

-- ⚡ Fun fact I am Extrovert [download My Resume here](https://shubhamksawant.github.io/mywebsite/#)
+- ⚡ Fun fact: I love to run 🏃 [download My Resume here](https://shubhamksawant.github.io/mywebsite/#)

 - Stay updated with the latest trends, articles, and posts in the world of DevOps?
 Join our vibrant and knowledge-packed LinkedIn group, [DevOps Knowledge Junction](https://www.linkedin.com/groups/9501755)

-- 📝 I regularly write articles on [https://shubhamksawant.medium.com](https://shubhamksawant.medium.com)
+-  🔭 I’m currently working on a Creating Devops related tech resourses I regularly write articles on 📝 [https://shubhamksawant.medium.com](https://shubhamksawant.medium.com)

 - find a collection of scripts and tools that I use in my daily work.
 Feel free to explore, use, and contribute to these resources.
 Whether you're a developer, sysadmin, or anyone interested in DevOps and automation, you'll find something valuable [here](https://github.com/shubhamksawant/DevOps-Knowledge-Junction)